STAC62F - Probability and Stochastic Processes I

 mathematical finance, statistical computation, machine learning, statistical inference, etc.

 The following topics will be covered.
-The lecture slides correspond to the videos on Quercus.

 1. Basic Probability